jaantollander/dotfiles-arch/README.md

 4) The `startx` command runs programs configured in [`xinitrc`](./X11/config/xinitrc) such as setting key maps and starting background processes and daemons.
 5) Finally, the last command in `xinitrc` starts `i3` window manager with i3's [`config`](./i3/config/config).

----
+## Configuration Files

-I have structured the configurations as below.
+I aim to structure the configuration files into modules.
+Each program contains its configuration and data files, and (indempotent) scripts for installing the packages and configuring the program as below.

 ```text
 <program>